dakanji/RefindPlus/README-Dev.md

 - **Xserve2,1**: Early 2008 Xserve
 - **Xserve3,1**: Early 2009 Xserve

-However, the enhancements added to RefindPlus are not limited in scope to those units and include several fixes and features relevant to UEFI-PCs and Apple Macs that may be of interest to anyone requiring a capable and flexible boot manager.
+However, the enhancements added to RefindPlus are not limited in scope to those units and include several UEFI-PC and other Apple Mac related enhancements that may be of interest to anyone requiring a capable and flexible boot manager.

 ## Headline Features
 - Maintains feature and configuration parity with the base upstream version.